James Cole Jr.

 James Cole Jr. is an American attorney who served as the acting Deputy Secretary of Education from 2016 to 2017, serving under the Obama administration.

 Education

-Cole received his Bachelor of Science in finance with honors from the University of Illinois at Urbana-Champaign, and his Juris Doctor from the University of Chicago Law School, where he served as a comment editor of the University of Chicago Law School Roundtable.
+Cole received his Bachelor of Science in finance with honors from the University of Illinois at Urbana-Champaign, and his J.D. degree from the University of Chicago Law School, where he served as a comment editor of the University of Chicago Law School Roundtable.

 Department of Education

 General Counsel for Department of Education

 On June 10, 2013, President Barack Obama nominated Cole as General Counsel.
 He was then confirmed by the Senate as the department's general counsel in December 2014.

 Acting Deputy Secretary of Education

 Delegated the duties of Deputy Secretary on January 28, 2016, Cole served as the chief operating officer and chief legal officer and oversaw a broad range of operational, management, policy, legal and program functions at the department.
 Cole also oversaw the department's work on President Obama's My Brother's Keeper Task Force.